-- With the j-bolt hinge mounted on the post, lift your gate up to ensure your marked location on the gate frame still lines up with the bottom gap and top of gate as you planned.
+- When installing the j-bolt hardware, put a small smear of grease on the underside of the bolt and washer that will make contact with the post.
+The grease will lubricate the contact points on the hardware and post so that the post finish is not marred or stripped when the hardware is tightened down. - With the j-bolt hinge mounted on the post, lift your gate up to ensure your marked location on the gate frame still lines up with the bottom gap and top of gate as you planned.
 If everything looks good, drill the gate frame.
 Clean up any burrs and put a shot of touch-up paint in the hole. - Take the outer (at the end of the threads) adjusting nut off the threaded portion of the j-bolt.
 Feed the thread through the hole you just drilled in the gate frame and then re-thread the nut on the outside to secure the threaded portion to the gate frame.
-Use the two adjusting nuts to move the gate frame left/ right if adjustments are necessary. - NOTE If you are installing a larger gate, the threaded portion of the j-bolt and the backing plate will separate so that you can install them separate and then lift the gate up dropping arm back in the plate portion.
+Use the two adjusting nuts to move the gate frame left/ right if adjustments are necessary. - NOTE If you are installing a larger gate, the threaded portion of the j-bolt and the backing plate will separate so that you can install them separately.
+You would then lift the gate up and insert the male portion of the j-bolt hinge back into the female portion.
 Just be careful not to lose the ball bearing that is down in the grease of the mounting point.

-Figure 20 - The J-Bolts Will Separate at the Swivel Point
+Figure 25 - The J-Bolts Will Separate at the Swivel Point